Hopewell | Princeton |

 Seasonal, Autumn

-A note for collectors: While I much appreciate the charm of well-worn ephemera, I instead decided to show the postcards as closer-to-new.
-I’ve done some photo-restoration to each of the postcards, also taking a measure of ‘artistic license’ with some of them. –cj
+A note for collectors: While I much appreciate the charm of well-worn ephemera, I instead decided to show the postcards above as closer-to-new, doing some photo-restoration to each, and also taking a measure of ‘artistic license’ with some of them. –CJ